13 March 2019

 Report of the Board of General Purposes

-The minutes of the Quarterly Communication of 14 June 2017 were confirmed.
+The Minutes of the Quarterly Communication of 12 December 2018 were confirmed.

-The Board has received a report that Merlin Lodge, No. 6156 has resolved to surrender its Warrant in order to amalgamate with Prudence Lodge, No. 4127 (Cheshire).
-A resolution that the lodge be removed from the register in order to effect the amalgamation was approved.
+The Board has received a report that Cleddau Lodge, No. 6952 has resolved to surrender its Warrant in order to amalgamate with Cambrian Lodge, No. 464 (West Wales).

 Erasure of lodges